-Player also has an option to trade them.
-He can trade with the bank at a rate of 4:1 (4 same resources for one he needs), 3:1 if he has a settlement on a 3:1 port or even 2:1 if he has a settlement on a special port slot.
-Another option to trade is with other players, here only player’s diplomatic skills determine, what one is able to bargain.
+A player also has an option to trade them.
+He can trade with the bank at a rate of 4:1 (4 same resources for one he needs), 3:1 if he has a settlement on a 3:1 port, or even 2:1 if he has a settlement on a special port slot.
+Another option to trade is with other players.
+Here only player’s diplomatic skills determine, what one can bargain.

 If a player buys a development card, the card is drawn from a special tile.
 These can contain: